Bell System: Formation under Bell patent

 Receiving a U.S. patent for the invention of the telephone on March 7, 1876, Alexander Graham Bell formed the Bell Telephone Company in 1877, which in 1885 became AT&T.

 When Bell's original patent expired 15 years later in 1894, the telephone market opened to competition and 6,000 new telephone companies started while the Bell Telephone company took a significant financial downturn.

 On April 30, 1907, Theodore Newton Vail returned as President of AT&T. Vail believed in the superiority of one national telephone system and AT&T adopted the slogan One Policy, One System, Universal Service.
 This became the company's philosophy for the next 70 years.
-Under Vail, AT&T began acquiring many of the smaller telephone companies including Western Union telegraph.
+Under Vail, AT&T began acquiring many of the smaller telephone companies including the Western Union Telegraph Company.

 Kingsbury Commitment

-Anxious to avoid action from government antitrust suits, in 1913 AT&T entered into an out-of-court agreement known as the Kingsbury Commitment with the federal government.
-AT&T committed to sell its $30 million in Western Union capital stock, allow competitors to interconnect with its system, and not acquire other independent companies without permission from the Interstate Commerce Commission.
+In response to the threat of antitrust action from government, AT&T entered into an out-of-court agreement, known as the Kingsbury Commitment with the Department of Justice in 1913.
+AT&T committed to sell its $30 million in Western Union capital stock, allow competitors to interconnect with its long-distance telephone network, and not acquire other independent companies without permission from the Interstate Commerce Commission.

 Nationwide monopoly

-The Bell trademark pictured here was used from 1921 through 1969 by both the AT&T corporation and the regional operating corporations to co-brand themselves under a single Bell System trademark.
+The Bell trademark was used from 1921 through 1969 by both the AT&T corporation and the regional operating corporations to co-brand themselves under a single Bell System trademark.
 For each regional operating company, its name was placed where "name of associated company" appears in this template version of the trademark.

 Bell system telephones and related equipment were made by Western Electric, a wholly owned subsidiary of AT&T Co.
 Member telephone companies paid a fixed fraction of their revenues as a license fee to Bell Labs.

 As a result of this vertical monopoly, the Bell System effectively owned most telephone service in the United States by 1940, from local and long-distance service to the telephones.
 This allowed Bell to prohibit its customers from connecting equipment not made or sold by Bell to the system without paying fees.
 For example, if a customer desired a style of telephone not leased by the local Bell company, the customer was required to purchase the instrument at cost, furnish it to the telephone company for rewiring, pay a service charge, and a monthly lease fee for using it.